MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # AspectRatio

-Attempts to size4 the child to a specific aspect ratio
+Attempts to size the child to a specific aspect ratio

 # ConstrainedBox